LegalFocusGroup connects lawyers with virtual jurors and online focus group participants, who get paid to opine on legal cases

 Like other mock juror and focus groups sites, those who sign up here should expect they’ll only get occasional work.
 For this reason people who like participating in legal focus groups and serving on mock juries should sign up with multiple sites, including eJury and OnlineVerdict, to increase their chance of getting a case.

-You can also sign up for focus groups with FindFocusGroups and ConsumerOpinionServices.
+You can also sign up for focus groups with FindFocusGroups.